Skip to Content

 What you choose to pack for extra clothing will depend on many factors, but here are a few suggestions:

-• Merino wool layers: Merino wool base layers are pricy, but so worth it.
+• Merino wool layers: Merino wool base layers are expensive but so worth it.
 They are naturally antimicrobial so they rarely smell nasty, plus they wick moisture away from your skin to keep you dry and warm.
 Do not wear cotton clothing when hiking!
 Cotton does not dry well and could hasten hypothermia in wet conditions.

-• Extra pair of socks: Great for when your feet get wet, either from sweat or from walking through water.
+• Extra socks: Great for when your feet get wet, either from sweat or from walking through water.
 We love Darn Tough Vermont socks, which are made in Vermont from merino wool and come with a lifetime guarantee.

 Follow us on social media for more hiking tips!